 Repetitive movements: Using hammers and trowels tires the forearms and shoulders.

-These efforts promote musculoskeletal disorders (MSDs).
+These efforts contribute to the wear and tear of the body at work.
 Wearing an exoskeleton alleviates these constraints and helps preserve the health of masons.